Tools In

 Paste screenshots directly

-Click colors to copy HEX values
+Click any color to copy it

-Use Copy All for bulk export
+Use Copy All for the full set

 Download the palette for reference